Fast Path

 But you don’t have a standard license agreement.
 Or a template for a quote.

-Fast Path wasn’t written ten years ago and passed around the Internet since.
+Fast Path wasn’t written twenty years ago and passed around the Internet since.
 And it isn’t just a set of terms.
 It’s a structured, guided sequence of questions, fully documented, to help you find terms that fit what you sell, how you sell it, and who you sell it to.
 One user or a thousand?
 Flat-fee or pay-per-seat?
 Source or binary only?
 It’s all there.

 “Standard”

 Fast Path doesn’t hide behind "standard".
 It brings all the major deal points, from pricing model to patent liability, right up front.
-It’s a standardized menu of common points and variations.
-Not a one-size-fits-all form that really fits nobody at all.

 The Forever War

 Just following up to let you know I sent your draft on to my lawyer.
-I haven’t heard back yet, and that’s got me worried, too.
+I haven’t heard back yet, and that’s got me worried.
 I’m totally with you on keeping changes to a minimum.
 We don’t want to spend more lawyer time on this than the deal is worth.

 Good ones won’t waste time nitpicking language, drafting common terms from scratch, or negotiating more than a deal is worth.
 They’ll help you make the choices you would make if you’d spent years learning the law and the industry.